tanmlh/Optimal-Neighboring-Reconstruction-for-Hyperspectral-Band-Selection/README.md

 ## Optimal Neighboring Reconstruction for Hyperspectral Band Selection

-This repo provides a Matlab implementation of the conference paper "Hyperspectral Band Selection via Optimal Neighborhood Reconstruction", Transaction on Geoscience and Remote Sensing, 2020.
+This repo provides a Matlab implementation of paper "Hyperspectral Band Selection via Optimal Neighborhood Reconstruction", IEEE Transaction on Geoscience and Remote Sensing (T-GRS), DOI: 10.1109/TGRS.2020.2987955, 2020

 File 'demo.m' shows a simple and direct way to run the ONR algorithm by giving the hyperspectral dataset.